maddockz/wikifun/README.md

 # README #

-I haven't written anything yet, but my python code is going into the 'wikifun' folder.
+I haven't written anything yet.

 ### What is this repository for? ###